jscherff/cmdbd/README.md

 * **`AllowedContentTypes`** is a comma-separated list of allowed media types.

 #### Database Settings
-Parameters for communicating with the database server.
+Parameters for communicating with the database server:
 ```json
 "Database": {
     "Driver": "mysql",